PacificBiosciences/smrtflow/docs/cookbook.rst

     }]

 In the above example, both collections of the run have “status” :
 “Complete”.
-Hence, the corresponding subreadsets should already exist, and can be retrieved as described below.
+Hence, the corresponding SubreadSets should already exist, and can be retrieved as described below.

-Take the UUID of the first collection, i.e. “uniqueId”: “7cf74b62-c6b8-431d-b8ae-7e28cfd8343b”, and get the corresponding subreadset object:
+Take the UUID of the first collection, i.e. “uniqueId”: “7cf74b62-c6b8-431d-b8ae-7e28cfd8343b”, and get the corresponding SubreadSet object:

 .. code-block:: bash

     GET http://SMRTLinkServername.domain:9091/secondary-analysis/datasets/subreads/7cf74b62-c6b8-431d-b8ae-7e28cfd8343b

-The response will be a subreadset object, as in the following example:
+The response will be a SubreadSet object, as in the following example:

 .. code-block:: javascript